rzsombor/ActionBarSherlockDrawerToggle/README.md

 ActionBarDrawerToggle for ActionBarSherlock

 This is an implementation of the ActionBarDrawerToggle class that can be used with ActionBarSherlock 4.3.1.
+The drawer indicator icon displays and animates properly.

+The library and a demo project is supplied.

 Screenshots from the demo app: